 My approach in problem solving is guided by who will need the information, and the context within which they will be using it.
 I’ve been a professional communicator for far too long not to know that output is meaningless if the message is not received as intended.
 Of the hats I’ve worn, solving information challenges is my favorite.

 I currently live in Baltimore, Maryland, but enjoy having conversations with people all over the world thanks to the interwebs.
 In addition to creative problem solving, I enjoy traveling, making playlists, reading, and taking photos of reflections and interesting angles.

-Answer a few questions to help get the conversation started, and I’ll reach back out to set up a time to connect.
+E-mail me with the information below to help get the conversation started, and I’ll reach back out to set up a time to connect.
 This initial conversation will help us figure out whether we are the right partners for your particular challenge.

 - Brief description of the challenge you’d like help with